Structured Binary Neural Networks for Image Recognition: Introduction

 Note that, these value approximation based approaches may have a natural limitation as it is merely a sub-optimal approximation to the original network.
 Moreover, designing a good quantization function is highly non-trivial especially for BNNs, since the quantization process essentially is non-differentiable and the gradients can only be roughly approximated.
 Last, these methods often lack of adaptive ability for other vision tasks beyond image classification.
 Often these methods may work well on image classification tasks, but may not achieve promising quantization performance on segmentation and detection tasks.

-In this paper, we investigate the task of quantization from a new perspective of \emph{structure approximation}.
-We observe that, instead of directly approximating the original network, it is possible, and valuable to redesign a binary architecture that can directly match the capability of the floating-point model.
-In particular, we propose a ``group decomposition" strategy termed GroupNet, which partitions a full-precision model into groups. \major{ For the sake of exposition, we use terminology for network architectures as comprising layers, blocks and groups.
+In this paper, we investigate the task of quantization from a new perspective of \emph{structured approximation}.
+We observe that, instead of directly approximating the original network, it is possible, and valuable to learn an ensemble of a set of binary bases that can match the representational capability of the floating-point model.
+In particular, we propose a ``group decomposition" strategy termed GroupNet, which partitions a full-precision model into groups.
+For the sake of exposition, we use terminology for network architectures as comprising layers, blocks and groups.
 A layer is a standard single parameterized layer in a network such as a dense or convolutional layer, except with binary weights and activations.
 A block is a collection of layers in which the output of end layer is connected to the input of the next block (\textit{e.g.}, a residual block).
-A group is a collection of blocks.} In particular, one of the key points is, based on the proposed GroupNet strategy, we are able to use a set of binary bases to well approximate its floating-point structure counterpart.
-This design shows two benefits.
+A group is a collection of blocks.
+In particular, one of the key points is, based on the proposed GroupNet strategy, we are able to use a set of binary bases to well approximate the floating-point model.
+This design shows three benefits.

-\bohan{ On one hand, GroupNet enables more flexible trade-off between computational complexity and accuracy.
+First, GroupNet enables more flexible trade-off between computational complexity and accuracy.
 Specifically, GroupNet enables fine-grained quantization levels that can be any positive integers (except 1) while fixed-point methods \cite{zhuang2018towards, zhou2016dorefa} require the quantization levels to be exponential power of 2.
-As a result, GroupNet can achieve the fine-grained bit-width by directly controlling the number of bases, which works better for balancing the efficiency and accuracy of the overall network.}
+As a result, GroupNet can achieve the fine-grained bit-width by directly controlling the number of bases, which works better for balancing the efficiency and accuracy of the overall network.

+Second, skip connections have been shown to be important in increasing representational power and improving gradient backpropagation as demonstrated in BNNs literature \cite{Liu_2018_ECCV}.
+In this sense, our group-wise design enjoys $K$ times more skip connections than value approximation, where $K$ is the number of bases.